jany-tenaj/DotSpatial/docs/getting-started.md

 * Add the following code to your MainForm.cs
   [import, lang:"csharp"](../Source/DemoMap/MainForm.cs)
 * Compile.
-* Add the following plugins to the plugins folder in the folder your program was compiled to.
+* Add the following [plugins](../the-plugins.md) to the plugins folder in the folder your program was compiled to.
+  * DotSpatial.Plugins.SimpleLegend
+  * DotSpatial.Plugins.SimpleMap

+Now you have a basic GIS program with a legend, a map and some basic tools.
+You can extent it either by adding more of the existing plugins or writing your own plugins.